landing-ai/landingai-python/README.md

 </p>

 # LandingLens code sample repository
 This repository contains LandingLens development library and running examples showing how to integrate LandingLens on a variety of scenarios.
+All the examples show different ways to acquire images from multiple sources and techniques to process the results.
+Jupyter notebooks focus on ease of use while Python apps include more robust and complete examples.

 <!-- Generated using https://www.tablesgenerator.com/markdown_tables -->
 | example | description | language |